Article Type: Release Notes Audience: All Users Module: Platform Releases

 The Fuuz engineering team has been hard at work on some fantastic new features - we're excited to see what Fuuz users build with them.
 Let us know what you think!

-First up, the November release includes a major new feature available in the Fuuz Device Gateway: Edge Flows!
-This new data flow type is designed to be deployed onto a Device Gateway instance, unlocking a set of SCADA capabilities that can be designed and deployed using the same Data Flow Designer in the Fuuz platform used for system, iPaaS, web, and other flows.
+First up, the November release includes a major new feature available in the Fuuz Edge Gateway: Edge Flows!
+This new data flow type is designed to be deployed onto an Edge Gateway instance, unlocking a set of SCADA capabilities that can be designed and deployed using the same Data Flow Designer in the Fuuz platform used for system, iPaaS, web, and other flows.
 Once deployed on the edge, these flows can accept network requests from devices, make requests out to devices on a schedule or in response to events, make requests to Fuuz to query configuration or store data for long-term analysis, and more!

 Once you have a gateway and one or more devices connected, the process of designing and deploying an Edge flow starts at the Data Flow Designer.
-When creating a new flow, select the Gateway environment and the Edge flow type - this tells Fuuz that the flow is designed to deploy onto the Device Gateway.
+When creating a new flow, select the Gateway environment and the Edge flow type - this tells Fuuz that the flow is designed to deploy onto the Edge Gateway.

 Now you can design your data flow using the same familiar tools you're used to.
 You can test your flow right in the flow designer, testing device requests to read or write data.

-Once there, you simply need to click the “plus” and select your data flow.
-The Device Gateway will detect the change and deploy the flow on the edge.
+Once there, you simply need to click the "plus" and select your data flow.
+The Edge Gateway will detect the change and deploy the flow on the edge.
 As you deploy new versions of the data flow, the gateway will automatically detect those deployments and update the running flow.

 This new feature set will enable powerful, high-performance Edge monitoring and control solutions that are managed and deployed right in the Fuuz platform, taking the capabilities of Fuuz to the next level!